Janina Dill

 Ongoing Projects

-How Civilian Involvement in War Affects Their Victimization, with Mara Revkin and Bob Underwood (pre-analysis plan)
+How Civilian Involvement in War Affects Their Victimization, with Mara Revkin, and Bob Underwood (pre-analysis plan)

 Sources of Blame for Civilian Casualties: Evidence from Iraq, with Mara Revkin (pre-analysis plan)